diogoff/trackml-100/README.md

 Also in a similar way to `particles.py`, the x,y,z position of each hit is normalized by the distance to the origin.

-In a similar way to `routes.py`, the x,y,z position of each hit is brought into a new column named position.
+In a similar way to `routes.py`, the x,y,z position of each hit is brought into a new column named _position_.

 #### What is `qsub_tracks.py`?